BU-Spark/ml-bpl-rag/README.md

 ## **How the Database Is Built**

-The BPL database is vast and diverse, containing a wide variety of digital assets:
+The Digital Commonwealth database is vast and diverse, containing a wide variety of digital assets:

 - **Total Items**: ~1.3 million items, including text, video, and audio.
-- **Full-Text Documents**: ~130,000 documents (approximately 10% of the database).
+- **Full-Text Documents**: A subset of the total items, ~147,000 OCR documents.
-- **Metadata**: JSON files totaling 6.7GB in size, containing 135 description fields.
+- **Metadata**: JSON files containing up to 135 description fields.
 - **File Types**:
   - **Still Images**: Most prevalent type, exceeding 600,000.
   - **Text Files**: Second most common type.
   - **Other File Types**: Fewer than 100,000 items, including notated music and manuscripts.
 - **Text Abstracts**: Almost all images include textual descriptions, providing valuable metadata for retrieval.

-The database is continuously updated, ensuring its relevance and comprehensiveness.
+Our solution ingested metadata items through the Digital Commonwealth API and embedded them for querying.

 ---

-## **What is a RAG?**
+## **What is RAG?**

-Retrieval-Augmented Generation (RAG) combines information retrieval and generative AI to answer queries effectively.
+Retrieval-Augmented Generation (RAG) combines information retrieval and generative AI to answer queries over a bespoke dataset.
 Here's how it works:

 - **Query Processing**: Transform the user's natural language query into a format suitable for retrieval and embedding.
 - **Document Retrieval**: